Skip to content

 • the email addresses

 We will check that the neighbourhood plan has followed the proper legal process.
-If your neighbourhood plan does not meet the basic conditions the neighbourhood plan may not proceed to referendum.
+If your neighbourhood plan does not meet the basic conditions the neighbourhood plan may not proceed to referendum until it meets the statutory requirements.

 Regulation 16 Public consultation and publicity (6 weeks)